The literal meaning of taekwondo refers to three basic words:

 While the Chang Hon patterns moves are pretty much the same across many of the taekwondo schools, the interpretation of the same varies from organization to organization.
 We cannot say that any one school’s interpretation is better than any other; however, Master Delgado’s interpretation is designed to enhance the student’s application effectiveness while reducing the expenditure of energy and the potential counter effects to the student’s body.

-Advance students are also taught counseling, leadership, anatomy, and martial arts weapons as part of their taekwondo classes.
+Advanced students are also taught counseling, leadership, anatomy, and martial arts weapons as part of their taekwondo classes.

 While classes may be mixed in terms of ages and ranks each student has their own customized learning plan that follows closely the standard curriculum of our school.